 You don’t always find that.
 They might also negotiate hard, but they’re less commercial hardball players than you’ll find in many other media businesses. (like when you sell with Amazon).

-Google’s two points of difference
+Google’s 2 points of difference

 That’s interesting.
 That makes them different.

 And imagine if you’d to live without search.
 How would you ever track down that new restaurant, that new recipe and what show that guy had been on before?
 There’s no real alternative to search.
 It’s become part of what we do everyday, and yet, it’s free.

 And here’s the second thing.

 Not only do they give that service away free, they also freely share a lot of the digital data it generates.